 A preview of the case studies in development.
 Subjects, not specifics — names and details will appear when published.

-How a regional specialty care provider replaced fragmented patient flow tracking with a unified analytics platform.
-Covers integration across EHR systems, the metrics that mattered most to clinical operations, and how leadership now spots capacity bottlenecks weeks earlier than before.
+How a regional professional services firm replaced fragmented office-level reporting with a unified analytics platform.
+Covers integration across billing, time tracking, and finance systems, the metrics that mattered most to firm leadership, and how partners now spot performance trends weeks earlier than before.

 An honest study of a project where we recommended against the AI solution the client originally wanted — and built a simpler, cheaper, more maintainable alternative instead.
 The case for restraint in AI consulting.